weaveworks/ignite/api/ignite.md

     // TODO: We might to revisit this later
     CopyFiles []FileMapping `json:"copyFiles,omitempty"`
     // SSH specifies how the SSH setup should be done
-    // SSH appends to CopyFiles when active
     // nil here means "don't do anything special"
-    // An empty struct means "generate a new SSH key and copy it in"
+    // If SSH.Generate is set, Ignite will generate a new SSH key and copy it in to authorized_keys in the VM
-    // Specifying a path means "use this public key" SSH *SSH `json:"ssh,omitempty"`
+    // Specifying a path in SSH.Generate means "use this public key"
+    // If SSH.PublicKey is set, this struct will marshal as a string using that path
+    // If SSH.Generate is set, this struct will marshal as a bool => true SSH *SSH `json:"ssh,omitempty"`
 }